About Harford Counseling

 Nancy Piccicuto, LCSW-C

-With over 10 years of experience in the mental health field, Nancy is a trauma-informed clinician working with clients who may be experiencing anxiety, depression, grief, stress, or family and relationship difficulties.
+With more than 12 years of experience in the mental health field, Nancy is a trauma-informed clinician working with clients who may be experiencing anxiety, depression, grief, stress, or family and relationship difficulties.

 Laura Tarte, LCSW-C